 Historical Route 66 Motels

 These are all classic motels and will give you the vintage motor court feel of yesterday.
 The only one that feels more like a regular hotel is The Hotel Blue which has been significantly remodeled and is a larger property.
-Many of these need to be booked directly with the hotel by phone or online, while a few you can also compare prices on hotel booking sites like Hotels Combined (a hotels metasearch engine which compares across Expedia, Hotels.com, Booking.com etc. to show you best prices).
+Many of these need to be booked directly with the hotel by phone or online, while a few you can also book online with booking sites like Booking.com and Hotels.com.